yinghaochyi/yinghaochyi.github.io/_pages/about.md

 # 📝 Conference Presentation
 - Qi, Y. Blessings or Curses?
 Double-Edged Sword Effect of Self-Related Leader Humor.
-Paper accepted and to be presented at the 85th Annual Meeting of Academy of Management, Copenhagen.
+Paper accepted to be presented at the 85th Annual Meeting of Academy of Management, Copenhagen.
 - Lu, J., Qi, Y., Zhang, Z., & Guo, X. Inside- vs. Outside-Based Moral License: An Integrated View on Self-Concepts.
 Paper presented at the 84th Annual Meeting of Academy of Management, Chicago.

 # 🎖 Honors and Awards